Jahchap/FuckFuckFuckAdblock/README.md

-This is a fork of FuckAdblock that fixes a bug, since the original repo is readOnly now.
+This is a fork of FuckFuckAdblock that fixes a bug, since the original repo is readOnly now.

-Our site uses Rollbar to track Javascript issues, and evidently installling the `FuckAdBlock` script in Microsoft edge generates thousands of errors every page load.
+Our site uses Rollbar to track Javascript issues, and evidently installling the `FuckFuckAdBlock` script in Microsoft edge generates thousands of errors every page load.
 This version of the script should at least catch that error and avoid spamming us with unhandled exceptions.

 I haven't tested this script, because fuck Microsoft Edge.
-I get the feeling that FuckAdBlock will never work at all in Edge, so why does this user even have it?
+I get the feeling that FuckFuckAdBlock will never work at all in Edge, so why does this user even have it?

 FuckFuckAdblock